mithunmanohar/awsome-snowflake/README.md

 # awsome-snowflake
 A curated list of awesome Snowflake resources which I found useful while learning about Snowflake.
-The resources are ordered in the way explored Snowflake.
+The resources are in the ordered I explored Snowflake.

 ## Basics of Snowflake
 - [90 second intro to snowflake architecture](https://www.youtube.com/watch?v=Z2OYJFI2P8I)